microsoft/PowerToys/README.md

 ### Keyboard Manager

-- Now up to 4 modifier keys can be used in shortcuts.
-This will allow you to use the Office key as an example.
+- Now up to four modifier keys can be used in shortcuts.
+This will allow you to use the Office key (which sends Win+Ctrl+Shift+Alt), for example.
 - Fixed a bug locking Keyboard Manager when two shortcut mapping were pressed at the same time.
 - Removed event spam for certain telemetry events.